How to Deal with Belittlement from Adult Children While in Menopause

 How Does Belittlement Affect Menopause?

 When women's problems are not taken seriously by their closest family members, this can lead to emotional problems.
 Think excess stress, depression, and anxiety.
 While anxiety is a symptom of menopause, it can also have an impact on other symptoms.
-For instance, a study has shown that anxiety has a negative impact on hot flashes in menopause (1).
-In this study, results have shown that anxiety came before the hot flashes, and not the other way around (1).
-In another study, it was found that vulnerability to stress can make the symptoms of menopause caused by stress even worse (2).
+For instance, one 2005 study found that anxiety has a negative impact on hot flashes in menopause.
+In this study, results have shown that anxiety came before the hot flashes, and not the other way around.
+In another 2000 study, it was found that vulnerability to stress can make the symptoms of menopause caused by stress even worse.
 As a result, anxiety, stress, and depression in menopause can make it hard for you to go about your days.
 Keep in mind that you have to manage stress while at the same time dealing with menopause symptoms.
 That is not easy at all.

 How to Deal with Belittlement from Adult Children?